What can an educator do for a student with 22q11.2DS?

 Students who have significant learning challenges have access to specialised classrooms (e.g. Life Skills classes in the Halton District School Board) until they are 21 years old.
 They learn appropriate social skills and do a lot of hands-on learning in order to prepare them for activities of daily living.
 These include food preparation, baking, cleaning, etc.

 Many schools offer co-operative education where students can earn high school credits by doing a work placement.
 Special partnerships between employers and schools also exist in certain regions.
-For example, the Ontario Youth Apprenticeship Program (in Bruce and Grey Counties, ON) lets Grade 12 students take part in an apprenticeship in the skilled trades while completing high school.
+For example, the Ontario Youth Apprenticeship Program lets Grade 12 students take part in an apprenticeship in the skilled trades while completing high school.